JonLiu024/Conservatory-Donation-Management-App/README.md

 ## Fund Tracking App for Wildlife Preservation Facilities
 ## Project Proposal:

-In this personal project, I want to design an application that can be used as a funding tracker for a newly established wildlife preservation facility.
-This app will allow the conservation biologists to raise and track funding for each animal being sheltered at the facility.
-The app will allow donors to make and record their amount of donations
+In this personal project, I want to design an application that can be used to track funding for a newly established wildlife preservation facility.
+This app will allow the conservationists to raise and track funds from the public to for the expenses of animal sheltering at the facility.
+The app will allow donors to make and record their amount of donations for sheltered wildlife

 The app is designed to be used by two types of users:
 - Staff at the conservation site.
-- wildlife preservation supporters who make donations through symbolic adoption of the individual animals
+- wildlife preservation supporters who make donations through symbolic adoption of animals